Our Approach to Pricing, Access and Affordability

 THE BURDEN OF DISEASE DICTATES INNOVATION

 The growing burden of disease not only takes an enormous human toll, but also creates a huge financial burden on society.
 Innovation is necessary now, more than ever, to prevent taking a step backward in the progress of human health.
-For many diseases, better, more effective therapies are needed—key examples are cancer, cardiovascular disease, and osteoporosis.
+For many diseases, better, more effective therapies are needed—key examples are cancer, cardiovascular disease, inflammation and osteoporosis.

 COVID-19 has highlighted the importance of the prevention and treatment of chronic conditions—such as heart disease and obesity—in reducing the harm attributed to widespread disease outbreaks.
 The pandemic has also demonstrated how disruptions in care can impede delivery of timely medical attention for urgent and, in many cases, preventable conditions.
 Read more here about how the pandemic has underscored the need to continue investing in innovation that helps us predict and prevent chronic diseases.